Julian Ahmataj

-Julian Ahmataj (born 24 May 1979 in Elbasan) is a former Albanian football player and current head coach.
+Julian Ahmataj (born 24 May 1979) is an Albanian football coach and a former player who is the manager of the Albania national under-19 team.
 He usually played on the left side of the defence or the midfield but could also play in the centre as both a defender and a midfielder.

 Flamurtari

 He was released by the Flamurtari chairman Shpëtim Gjika on 19 July 2011, along with three other main players, Daniel Xhafaj, Sebino Plaku and Bledar Devolli.